 So now you also can convert your GED score to a GPA scale.
 To do so, add your score for each GED subject test, and your GPA score is displayed.

 Keep in mind that the converted GED to GPA score is just an estimation.
 It is not an official conversion.

-When GPAs are calculated, many variables are taken to account, so it’s hard to achieve 100% accuracy.
+When GPAs are calculated, many variables are taken into account, so it’s hard to achieve 100% accuracy.

 Usually, a GPA of 3.0 – 3.5 is considered a good score at many high schools, universities, and colleges.

-Most top academic institutions require students to hold GPAs 3.5 or higher.
+Most top academic institutions require students to hold GPAs of 3.5 or higher.

-When Maria entered her GED tests results into the calculator, she was happy to see that her GED results translated into a 3.2 GPA score.
+When Maria entered her GED test results into the calculator, she was happy to see that her GED results translated into a 3.2 GPA score.